 ATEC 321 FAETA NG is an ultralight, two-seater, cantilever, low-wing aircraft of carbon composite construction.
 The landing gear is a fixed tricycle undercarriage with steerable nose wheel.
-The propulsion unit is in pulling configuration and consists of ROTAX 914 UL engine and three-blade adjustable FITI propeller.
+The propulsion unit is in pulling configuration and consists of ROTAX 912 iS Sport engine and two or three-blade fix or adjustable FITI propeller.